kunal-shetty/kunal-shetty/README.md

 # Hi, I’m Kunal 👋

-Full-Stack Developer passionate about building technology that blends **creative design** with **practical functionality**.
+Full-Stack Developer passionate about building technology that blends **creative design** with **practical funcionality**.
-I focus on turning complex ideas into **clean, scalable, and meaningful products**.
+I focus on turning complex ideas into **clean, scalable, and meaningful products**.t

 I’ve worked across **modern web**, **backend systems**, and **AI-driven tools**, and I enjoy the full journey — from system design and debugging to shipping polished user experiences.